How Often Do Driverless Vehicles Have Accidents?

 Table of Contents

 Driverless vehicles, once seen as futuristic, are now operating on public roads in cities across the U.S. In 2024, the National Highway Traffic Safety Administration (NHTSA) recorded 544 crashes involving driverless systems, averaging about 1.5 accidents per day.
-While the number of incidents has risen as companies like Waymo and Cruise expand their fleets, experts note that more vehicles in service naturally lead to higher crash totals.
+While the number of incidents has risen as companies like Waymo and Cruise expand their fleets, experts note that the increased number of vehicles in service naturally results in higher crash totals.

 The risk is not uniform; the rate of self-driving car accidents differs by manufacturer, technology level, and operating environment.
 Early studies suggest self-driving cars may reduce certain types of crashes, but sensor limitations, unpredictable road conditions, and human-automation interaction still create hazards.
-As the technology develops, regulators and safety advocates continue to push for stronger oversight to ensure these systems can handle real-world driving challenges.
+As technology develops, regulators and safety advocates continue to push for stronger oversight to enable these systems to handle real-world driving challenges.

-If you are injured in a driverless vehicle collision, our California self-driving car accident lawyers at Arash Law are available for a no-cost initial case review.
+If you are injured in a driverless vehicle collision, our California self-driving car accident lawyers at Arash Law are available for a free case review.
 Fill out our contact form to learn about your legal options.

 Key facts on driverless vehicle accidents: